Hacking Zrythm

 meson test -C build --gdb actions_arranger_selections

-To get a coverage report see https:/
+To get a coverage report see https://mesonbuild.com/howtox.html#producing-a-coverage-report.

 To profile with gprof, use the profiling